mcore1976/sim808gpstracker/README.md

     Example of board wihout SLEEP/DTR is this module SKU405361-SIM808 http://files.banggood.com/2016/06/SKU405361-SIM808.rar .
 These boards are also sold here : https://www.electrodragon.com/product/sim808-dev-board-gsmgprsgps-replacing-sim908/

 Also pay attention to type of TTL logic the board uses.
 They have to match on both sides - ATMEGA328P and SIM808 board - otherwise you may kill the SIM808 board.
 If you want to use board that has 5V TTL logic DO NOT put 1N4007 Diodes to ATMEGA328P.
-If you want to use 3.3V TTL logic on SKU405361-SIM808 (old type), you will probably need to connect 3.3V from ATMEGA VCC (after 3x 1N4007 Diode drop it from 5V) to VMCU PIN of SIM808 board to switch it to 3.3V mode.
+If you want to use 3.3V TTL logic on SKU405361-SIM808 (old type), you will probably need to connect 3.3V from ATMEGA VCC (after 3x 1N4007 Diode drop it from 5V) to VMCU PIN (if available) of SIM808 board to switch it to 3.3V mode.
 You need to check all the details in SIM808 board manual.

 To upload program code to the chip using cheapest USBASP programmer (less than 2 USD on eBay/Aliexpress) look at this page : http://www.learningaboutelectronics.com/Articles/Program-AVR-chip-using-a-USBASP-with-10-pin-cable.php

-The script attached in repository ( "compileatmega" or "compileaatmega2") can be used to upload data to the chip if you have Linux machine with following packages : "gcc-avr", "binutils-avr", "avr-libc", "avrdude" and optionally "gdb-avr"(debugger only if you really need it) .
+The script attached in repository ( "compileatmega" or "compileaatmega2") can be used to upload data to the chip if you have Linux machine with following packages : "gcc-avr", "binutils-avr" (or sometimes just "binutils"), "avr-libc", "avrdude" and optionally "gdb-avr"(debugger only if you really need it) .
 For example in Ubuntu download these packages using command : "sudo apt-get install gcc-avr binutils-avr avr-libc gdb-avr avrdude".
 After doing it you will be able to run compilation the script from the directory you have downloaded github files by commands:
 - "sudo chmod +rx compiletmega*" and "sudo ./compileatmega"  ( for BK-808 board)
 - "sudo chmod +rx compiletmega*" and "sudo ./compileatmega2" ( for other SIM808 boards )

-In the code you have to put correct APN, USERNAME and PASSWORD of GPRS access from your Mobile Network Operator before compiling - replace word "internet" with correct words for your MNO :
+In the code you have to put correct APN, USERNAME and PASSWORD of GPRS access from your Mobile Network Operator before compiling - replace word "internet" with correct words for your MNO (check your with your mobile operator how to configure GPRS access) :

 constchar SAPBR2[] PROGMEM = {"AT+SAPBR=3,1,\"APN\",\"internet\"\r\n"}; // Put your mobile operator APN name here